tracynle/pacific_trails_resort/README.md

 # pacific_trails_resort
-I created a mobile responsive website that also features a parallax scroll.
+This website features a parallax scroll and is mobile responsive.